-Court of the Council Chambers, Queen’s Robing Room, Court of the Vestibule and Hall of Justice are the other prominent features.
-These have same decorative and Moorish architectural style.
-A labyrinth, vaulted sepulchers, a silent gallery, a row of bedrooms, summer rooms and baths.
+Court of the Council Chambers, Queen’s Robing Room, Court of the Vestibule, and Hall of Justice are the other prominent features.
+These have the same decorative and Moorish architectural style.
+A labyrinth, vaulted sepulchers, a silent gallery, a row of bedrooms, summer rooms, and baths.

 UNESCO World Heritage:

 It was declared as UNESCO World Heritage in 1984.
 It was designated because of its location on Sabika hill which provides a view of Granada.
 Arab writers too compared Granada to crown and Alhambra to diadem.

 The Alhambra is the essence of Islamic rule in Spain.
 It is the only existent monument of the golden era of Muslims in Europe.
 It has been the center of attraction of Muslims, Jews, and Christians.